keu/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 ---
-title: "Upgrade to Astro CLI v1.0+"
+title: "Upgrade to Astro CLI version 1.0+"
-sidebar_label: "Upgrade to Astro CLI v1.0+"
+sidebar_label: "Upgrade to Astro CLI version 1.0+"
 id: upgrade-astro-cli
-description: A list of all breaking changes and upgrade steps related to the major release of Astro CLI v1.0+
+description: A list of all breaking changes and upgrade steps related to the major release of Astro CLI version 1.0+
 ---

-## Overview

-Astro CLI v1.0 delivers several new features to Astronomer Software and establishes a shared CLI framework across all Astronomer products.
+Astro CLI version 1.0+ delivers several new features to Astronomer Software and establishes a shared CLI framework across all Astronomer products.

 Several commands and their flags have been updated as part of this release, resulting in breaking changes for users of Astronomer Software.
-Use this document to learn about these breaking changes and prepare for your upgrade to Astro CLI v1.0.
+Use this document to learn about these breaking changes and prepare for your upgrade to Astro CLI version 1.0+.

 This information applies only to users who are upgrading the Astro CLI from a pre-1.0 to a post-1.0 version.
 To install the latest version of the CLI for the first time, see [Install the CLI](install-cli.md).

-## Upgrade Checklist
+## Upgrade checklist

-Before installing Astro CLI v1.0+, complete all of the following steps:
+Before installing Astro CLI version 1.0+, complete all of the following steps:

-- Make sure you are running Astronomer Software v0.28+.
+- Make sure you are running Astronomer Software version 0.28+.
 If you're not sure, ask your system administrator.
-- Review the [Breaking Changes](upgrade-astro-cli.md#breaking-changes) section in this document.
+- Review the [Breaking changes](upgrade-astro-cli.md#breaking-changes) section in this document.
 - Update any CI/CD pipelines or automated processes that use Astro CLI commands to ensure that these commands do not break after you upgrade.
 - Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any CLI commands that are no longer supported.

-After you complete these steps, upgrade to Astro CLI v1.0+ by following the instructions in [Install the CLI](install-cli.md).
+After you complete these steps, upgrade to Astro CLI version 1.0+ by following the instructions in [Install the CLI](install-cli.md).

 ## Features

-### New `astro dev restart` command to test local changes.
+### New `astro dev restart` command to test local changes

-For users making quick and continuous changes to an Astro project locally, the Astro CLI now supports a new `astro dev restart` command.
-This command makes local testing significantly easier and is equivalent to running `astro dev stop` followed by `astro dev start`.
+For users making continuous changes to an Astro project locally, the Astro CLI now supports a new `astro dev restart` command.
+With this new command, you no longer need to run `astro dev stop` followed by `astro dev start` when you're testing locally.

 For more information, see [CLI command reference](cli-reference.md#astro-dev-restart).

-### New Command to Run DAG Unit Tests with pytest
+### New command to run DAG unit tests with pytest

 You can now run custom unit tests for all DAGs in your Astro project with `astro dev pytest`, a new Astro CLI command that uses [pytest](https://docs.pytest.org/en/7.1.x/contents.html#), a common testing framework for Python.
-As part of this change, new Astro projects created via `astro dev init` now include a `tests` directory, which includes one example unit test built by Astronomer.
+As part of this change, new Astro projects created with `astro dev init` now include a `tests` directory, which includes one example unit test built by Astronomer.

 In addition to running tests locally, you can also run `astro dev pytest` as part of the deploy process to Astronomer Software.
 For more information, see [CLI command reference](cli-reference.md#astro-dev-pytest).

-### New Command to Parse DAGs for Errors
+### New command to parse DAGs for errors

-New `astro dev parse` command that allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI.
+The new `astro dev parse` command allows you to run a basic test against your Astro project to ensure that your DAGs are able to to render in the Airflow UI.
 This includes the DAG integrity test that is run with `astro dev pytest`, which checks that your DAGs are able to to render in the Airflow UI.
 Now, you can quickly run `astro dev parse` and see import and syntax errors directly in your terminal without having to restart all Airflow services locally.

-For more complex testing, we still recommend using `astro dev pytest`, which allows you to run other custom tests in your project.
+For more complex testing, Astronomer recommends using `astro dev pytest` to run custom tests in your project.
 For more information on `astro dev parse`, see the [CLI command reference](cli-reference.md#astro-dev-parse).

-## Breaking Changes
+## Breaking changes

-This topic contains all information related to breaking changes included in Astro CLI v1.0+ relative to Astro CLI v0.28 and below.
+This topic contains all information related to breaking changes included in Astro CLI version 1.0+ relative to version 0.28 and below.

 This topic does not include information about new features and changes that are not breaking.
-For a summary of all changes, see the [CLI Release Notes](cli-release-notes.md).
+For a summary of all changes, see the [CLI release notes](cli-release-notes.md).

+### Podman is not supported in version 1.0+

+[Running the Astro CLI with Podman containers](cli-podman.md) is currently unsupported in version 1.0+.
+Podman functionality is still actively maintained in patches for versions 0.29 and 0.28.
+To continue using Podman to run the Astro CLI, do not upgrade to version 1.0+ until further support is announced.

 ### `astro dev init`: New `--use-astronomer-certified` Flag Required for All New Projects Deployed to Software

-When you create a new Astro project via `astro dev init`, you must now specify the `--use-astronomer-certified` flag if you want to [deploy the project](deploy-cli.md) to a Deployment on Astronomer Software.
-This flag initializes your project with the latest version of Astronomer Certified.
+When you create a new Astro project with the `astro dev init` command, you must now specify the `--use-astronomer-certified` flag if you want to [deploy the project](deploy-cli.md) to a Deployment on Astronomer Software.
+This flag initializes your project with the latest Astronomer Certified version.

-If you don't specify this flag, the project will be generated with an Astro Runtime image.
+If you don't specify this flag, the project is initialized with an Astro Runtime image.
 Support for Astro Runtime on Astronomer Software is coming soon.

 ```sh
 # Before upgrade